Achievable logoAchievable logo

 Total=P(1+r/100)t=1000(1+3/100)4=1000(1.03)4=1000(1.12551)=1125.51

-Note that the question doesn’t explicitly mention the word compound.
-Typically questions will specifically call out whether you’re dealing with simple or compound interest, but if it isn’t mentioned, compound interest is the standard in the real world, so it’s likely that’s the correct one to use.
+Note that the question doesn’t explicitly say compound.
+Many problems will tell you whether to use simple or compound interest.
+If it isn’t stated, compound interest is the standard in most real-world investments, so it’s often the correct assumption.

 Simple interest vs. compound interest

-If you’re wondering, a multi-period compound interest account will always earn more money than a simple interest account if both account interest rates, time periods, and principals are equal.
+A multi-period compound interest account will always earn more money than a simple interest account when the principal, interest rate, and total time are the same.

 • Simple interest, annual: $1,500